GroggyAlgorithm/cppGroggyRandom/README.md

 This mostly includes a series of noise classes.
 A perlin noise class is included in this, it works significantly better than the perlin functions I </hr>
 created in grng.cpp.
 I just need to port those classes in from C#. </hr>
  </hr>
-Additionally, I need to finish the dll files.
+Additionally, I need to finish dll related files.

 </p>